Leigh-Anne Pinnock Takes Part In Black Lives Matter Protest: ‘A Moment Of Unity I Will Never Forget’

 “I STAN A QUEEN AND HER NAME IS LEIGH-ANNE PINNOCK,” a fourth admirer commented passionately in capital letters.

 As previously reported by The Inquisitr, Pinnock recently opened up experiencing racism in an emotional five-minute-long clip.
-The X Factor winner expressed that she felt that she was the “least favored” member of her group and that she had to work “10 times harder” than her bandmates.
+The X Factor winner expressed that she felt that she was the “least favored” member of her group and that she had to work “10 times harder” than her band mates.

 “Part of me is fully aware that my experience would have been ever harder to deal with had I been dark-skinned.
 Our reality is no matter how far you think you’ve come, racism exists,” she said.
 “There comes a point in every black human’s life… [when] you realize racism does not exclude you.”